wkgcass/vjson/README.md

 ```

 >If you want to use vjson without kotlin runtime, you may checkout to commit `00577677156cd9394ea2a32028f684cbce178065`, which is the last java version.

+## kotlin native

+`vjson` is purely written in kotlin and only rely on kotlin stdlib, as a result it can be ported to kotlin native.

+Run `./gradlew clean kotlinNative` to compile the source code to kotlin native version.

+## vpreprocessor

+The same source code would be used on both jvm and kotlin native.
+Some jvm specific annotations and jdk classes are used to get better java interoperability.
+However they cannot be used when building kotlin native applications.
+To solve this problem, I developed a code preprocessor program which allow you to integrate `macro` into java/kotlin code using comments.

+See [vpreprocessor/README.md](https://github.com/wkgcass/vjson/blob/master/src/main/kotlin/vpreprocessor/README.md) for more info.

+The preprocessor is invoked inside `build.gradle`, so it requires a `vjson-bootstrap.jar` to bootstrap the gradle lifecycle.
+Bootstrap related files are under `bootstrap/` directory.

+Use `./gradlew clean bootstrap` to compile and place the new bootstrap jars into `bootstrap/` directory.

+Also note that the preprocessing directly rewrites source codes, so the building process requires you to keep git directory clean before doing preprocessing.
+A task `checkGit` is automatically invoked before `coverage` and `kotlinNative`.

 ## example